Neon32eeee/zTUI/README.md

 ### Analysis

 #### `try win.appendRow("zTUI test text!", .{});`
 The `appendRow` method accepts 2 argument, which is the string we want to add.
 First, it breaks the text and wraps words if necessary, but if a word is longer than the width itself, an error will be issued.
-It simply adds this edited string to `win.rows`, which stores these strings, and the `win.draw();` method renders them in order from the 0th element to the last. Второй аргумент отвечает за цвет, вот список всёх цветов:
+It simply adds this edited string to `win.rows`, which stores these strings, and the `win.draw();` method renders them in order from the 0th element to the last.
+The second argument is responsible for the color, here is a list of all colors:

 - `red`
 - `green`